ChemousseAI/Diffusion-Models-for-Diabetic-Retinopathy-Grading/README.md

-## Conclusion

-This study demonstrates that diffusion-model-based augmentation provides a more effective alternative to traditional augmentation methods for diabetic retinopathy grading.
-By generating realistic and diverse retinal images, diffusion models improve classification accuracy, reduce overfitting, and enhance model generalization, making them a promising direction for future medical AI systems.
+## Why This Project Matters

+Medical datasets are difficult and expensive to collect and annotate.
+Diffusion models provide a promising approach for generating realistic synthetic data that can improve model generalization and reduce the impact of class imbalance.

+This work demonstrates how modern generative AI techniques can be applied to solve practical challenges in medical image analysis.

 ---
 Free PDF: https://drive.google.com/file/d/1fQWRAKs7mhNk2_jM2068IROaBr8bQ8aa/view?usp=sharing